crowe32996/tennis-point-by-point/README.md

 # Tennis Pressure Simulation Project 🎾

-This project analyzes tennis match data at the **point-by-point** level at Grand Slam matches from 2020-2024, using Monte Carlo simulations to estimate the *importance* of each point in a match.
-The goal is to identify which players perform best or worst under pressure by simulating match outcomes based on serve/return win probabilities and match state.

-The data sources are csv files produced by Jeff Sackmann (https://github.com/JeffSackmann/tennis_slam_pointbypoint), and are manipulated to get current match state, and determine the level of importance of the point.
-1000 full-match simulations are run per point based on the current match score, and for if each player wins that given point, for a total of 3000 points per simulation, or roughly 1.8B simulations across the ~600K Grand Slam points in the dataset.
-The difference between those probabilities is what I am defining as the point importance, or the probability swing associated with that point.
-The simulation probabilities can vary from run to run, but are normalized as the number of simulations increase.
+## Methodology

+### Overview
+This project aims to quantify subjective measures of **consistency** and **clutchness** of tennis players, using a win-probability model and Monte Carlo simulations at each point of all matches.
+Each point is simulated **3,000 times** to estimate impact on match win probability.

+---

+### Point Simulations
+For each recorded point, **3,000 full match simulations** are calculated to determine each player's probability of winning the match.

+The 3,000 simulations fall into 3 buckets (1,000 simulations each):

+- **Probability before the point**
+- **Probability if player 1 wins the point**
+- **Probability if player 2 wins the point**

+The difference between the match probabilities in these scenarios is defined as the **point importance**.

+---

+### Key Metrics
+- **Expected Points Added (Clutchness):**
+  Estimated ATP/WTA points gained or lost compared to the player's normal level.
-The *Clutch Score* of a player is determined as a function of each players' aggregate point *importance*, *win probability delta* (which is the positive or negative win probability change from each point), and the ATP/WTA points at stake in the given match.
-For example, keeping *importance* and *win probability delta* constant, a point played in a Grand Slam final will hold much more weight than one in the first round.
+  Calculated as the product of each player’s win probability added/lost per point, the importance of those points, and the ATP/WTA points at stake in the given match.

-The streamlit app visualizes the findings of these simulations, and highlights players who fare better or worse than their overall average when facing points of higher importance.
-The user can set the threshold of point importance, as well as chosing to look at performance of players when on server, on returner, or both.
+- **Consistency:**
+  A measure of how high a player’s win probability is throughout matches and how stable those probabilities remain.
+  Calculated as the normalized product of the mean win probability added times the inverse of the standard deviation of the win probability change per point.

+- **High Pressure Points:**
+  Defined as the **top quartile (25%)** of points by importance.

+---

+### Assumptions
+- Simulation count can be increased for higher accuracy, but **1,000 per scenario (3,000 per point)** was chosen to balance scale and accuracy.
+- Small-sample players may be noisy, so a minimum threshold is applied:
+  - **400 points per year** for ATP
+  - **200 points per year** for WTA

+---

 ---